unsw-restech/unsw-restech.github.io/docs/_sources/storage/onedrive.rst.txt

 Prerequisites
 *************

-1. During configuration of RClone on Katana, you will need a copy of rclone installed locally in order to authenticate with OneDrive.
+1. `OneDrive needs your consent`_ to give rclone access to your files.

 2. We can't guarantee or test if this works for researchers in Germany or China.
 OneDrive has a different set up for Germany and China due to local laws